damienbelveze/first_steps_zotero/first_steps_zotero.md

 # 9. Working with partners online

-With a free Zotero account, you get access to 300MB storage on Zotero servers.
+With a free Zotero account, you get access to 300mb storage on Zotero servers.
 You may use a portion of this space to create group libraries and invite other people to make them grow.
-You might be feel that this free space is limited if you use it to store PDFs or epubs along with references, but if you decide to keep only references, your group library might count several hundreds of items.
+You will quickly be aware of the fact that this free space is limited, especially if you use it to store all you PDFs and documents along with references, but if you decide to keep only references, your group library can count up to several hundreds of items.

 The next activity consists on creating a group library, populate it with one or two documents and invite your neighbour to add one of or two titles that he/she finds inspiring and would recommend (for academic work or for everyday life, as you wish)

 >- Go to the Zotero, website and login.
 >- Go to groups
->- create a new group (private membership) and give it a name
+>- Create a new group (private membership) and give it a name
->- synchronize with your computer
+>- Synchronize with your computer
->- select this new group library in the groups subsection in your Zotero dashboard
+>- Select this new group library in the groups subsection in your Zotero dashboard
->- add two references of documents that you think worth reading for academic work or every day life
+>- Add two references of documents that you think worth reading for academic work or every day life (for us it would be [The Art of Being Right](https://en.wikipedia.org/wiki/The_Art_of_Being_Right) by Schopenhauer)
->- synchronize and go back to your group library online
+>- Synchronize and go back to your group library online
->- invite your neighbour to collaborate to this library (you neeed their mail adress to do this)
+>- Invite your neighbour to collaborate to this library (you neeed their mail adress to do this)
->- ask your neighbour to accept the invitation, synchronize and add two other references of their choice.
+>- Ask your neighbour to accept the invitation, synchronize and add two other references of their choice.

 # 10. What about using Zotero with Text Editors?